DragonBox/uplift-documentation/source/howto/add_external_dependency.rst

 Add External Dependency
 =======================

-**Note:** This guide assumes that Dependency you want to add to your Project had already been repackaged into Uplift package.
-If that's not true, you might have to repackage code yourself, see `repackaging`.
+**Note:** This guide assumes that Dependency you want to add to your Project had already been prepared as an Uplift package.
+If that's not true, you might have to uplift it yourself, see `uplifting_packages`.

 1. (Optional) Add repository at which package resides.
 See: `add_repository`
 2. `Open Upfile.xml <faq-upfile>`